Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 # How to execute this project with docker

-First you have to make sure that you have your xmls ready to execute they Python scripts in a Docker container, for this, follow the next steps:
+First you have to make sure that you have your xmls ready to execute the Python scripts in a Docker container, for this, follow the next steps:

 ## How to get your xmls from your own pdfs

+** NOTE:** If you already executed this project without docker, please still follow the next instructions and run the commands in the proper directories indicated next.

 1. Make sure you have GROBID server running, you can do this using Docker make sure you have it installed and the run the next commands in your terminal:
 - Pull the GROBID image:
 ```bash